 VAGINAL BLADDER SLING PROBLEMS

-Problems with vaginal mesh systems marketed by a number of different medical device manufacturers have caused thousands of women throughout the United States to suffer severe injuries.
+Problems with vaginal mesh systems marketed by a number of different medical device manufacturers have caused women throughout the United States to suffer severe injuries.

 - Bard Avaulta Support System

 - AMS Sparc Sling System